 Local authorities have discretion to award grants to eligible businesses which lease or rent premises which are not rated, such as those leased from a council in a public park, provided they are satisfied with the validity and eligibility of individual cases.

-Provided they meet all the eligibility critieria, businesses which are Limited Companies (including social enterprises), Sole Traders, Trusts, Partnerships, Community Interest Companies or Scottish Charitable Incorporated Organisations, may apply for a grant.
+Provided they meet all the eligibility criteria, businesses which are Limited Companies (including social enterprises), Sole Traders, Trusts, Partnerships, Community Interest Companies or Scottish Charitable Incorporated Organisations, may apply for a grant.
+ALEOs are not eligible.

-The business must have been actively operating before 17 March 2020, and where necessary, local authorities can request additional evidence to determine eligibility.
+The business must be actively trading, and where necessary, and where necessary, local authorities can request additional evidence to determine eligibility.

 Level of grant award